 Follow directions for pushing buttons on kiln.
 04, Slow Speed, No Hold.

 Notes: Clay – firing greenware to bisque to 04 firing, thus the 03, 04, 05 cones.
 Temp goes DOWN with higher “O” numbers; goes UP with regular numbers.
-In this clay firing, the 03 cone should stay standing, the 04 bent over to a perfect touch at “6 o’clock”, and the 05 should go limp and look like an elephant trunk.
+In this clay firing, the 03 cone should stay standing, the 04 bent over between 3 o’clock or to a perfect touch at “6 o’clock”, and the 05 should go limp and look like an elephant trunk.

 Temp will be 1940 to 1945 degrees F. Firing will take 9 to 10 hours or longer depending on size of kiln and how full the load is.
 Do not go home until the kilns have completed firing.

 Low Fire Clay Bodies like Laguna Terra Cotta EM215 and EM 210 White may say 04-06 on the box they come in.
 This means fire the clay to 04 (AROUND 1940-1945 degrees F.) to turn it from greenware to bisque.
 You do THIS 04 firing on SLOW speed.
 And then fire the low fire glazes to 06 (AROUND 1830-1835 degrees F.) You do THIS firing on MEDIUM speed.

 The low fire clay body can then be painted with our low fire paints and then dipped (or not), stilted and then fired to 06, medium speed.